mleggett25/Walmart-Sales-Analysis/README.md

 To identify which stores are higher or lower performers than others, I created a new column that would segment the data into four bins by identifying each store as either:
 1. High Performance
-2. Above Average Performance
+2. Mid-High Performance
-3. Below Average Performance
+3. Mid-Low Performance
 4. Low Performance

 First, I found the average total revenue of the stores.